 Though coastal Georgia has by and large been spared the worst excesses of real estate development, for an unforgettable taste of the real pre-tourist industry Georgia culture, make your way east to Sapelo Island, which stretches offshore between Midway and Darien.
-The island is a stark, sparsely populated, mostly undeveloped, and generally fascinating place to spend some time, a truly wild landscape where alligators and ferocious feral pigs live free among remnants of colonial-era plantation agriculture and native Creek Indian shell middens dating back 6,000 years.
-Once a cotton plantation, worked by slaves whose 70-odd descendants live in Hog Hammock, Sapelo’s only permanent community, the island is now owned by the state of Georgia and used as a marine biology research center.
+The island is a stark, sparsely populated, mostly undeveloped, and generally fascinating place to spend some time, a truly wild landscape where alligators and ferocious feral pigs live free among remnants of colonial-era plantation agriculture and shell middens of the Muscogee people dating back 6,000 years.
+Once a cotton plantation, worked by enslaved people whose 70-odd descendants live in Hog Hammock, Sapelo’s only permanent community, the island is now owned by the state of Georgia and used as a marine biology research center.

-There is no real commercial development on Sapelo Island—no stores and no restaurants, so bring your own food and drink—just miles of beaches, marshlands, and open sea.
-Get there from the mainland hamlet of Meridian, where you can catch the state-run ferry for a four-hour guided tour (912/437-3224, reservations required, adults $15, children $10), which gives a full introduction to Sapelo Island life.
+There is no real commercial development on Sapelo Island—no stores and no restaurants, except for a small convenience store, so bring your own food and drink—just miles of beaches, marshlands, and open sea.
+Get here from the mainland hamlet of Meridian, where you can catch the state-run ferry for a four-hour guided tour (912/437-3224, reservations required, $15 adults, $10 children), which gives a full introduction to Sapelo Island life.

 Despite the many claims it could make to importance, Darien preserves its past in a matter-of-fact manner.
-The main attraction is the reconstructed Fort King George (closed Mon., adults $7.50), a state historic site, a mile east of US-17 on Fort King George Drive.
+The main attraction is the reconstructed Fort King George (Tues.-Sun., $7.50 adults), a state historic site, 1 mile (1.6 km) east of US-17 on Fort King George Drive.